 Previous reports indicate that online interventions have the potential to improve mental wellbeing in the general population.
-However, most of these studies have focused on reducing mental illness symptoms such as depression and anxiety without focusing on improvements in positive measures of mental health such as those measured by Dr Justine Gatt’s COMPAS-W measure of wellbeing.
+However, most of these studies have focused on reducing mental illness symptoms such as depression and anxiety without focusing on improvements in positive measures of mental health such as those measured by A/Prof Justine Gatt’s COMPAS‑W measure of wellbeing.
 It is important to confirm whether online interventions can promote positive aspects of mental health while also reducing negative symptoms in the student population as this would suggest improvements in mental resilience.

 Furthermore, examining changes in mental wellbeing over time and how it relates to electroencephalography (EEG) activity over time can help clarify whether previously found associations between EEG and wellbeing are causative in nature.